bendahl/uinput/README.md

 --------
 The package falls under the MIT license.
 Please see the "LICENSE" file for details.

-ToDos/ Open Issues
+ToDos
 ------------------
-The package is currently a work in progress and some more testing will need to be done.
-Also, as mentioned before, a few features will still need to be implemented as well.
+Besides mouse and keyboard events it would be great to introduce an input device that allows absolute mouse pointer movements (similar to a touchpad).
+This still needs to be done.
+Also, all testing has been done on Ubunu 14.04 and 16.04 x86\_64.
+Testing for other platforms will need to be done.
 To get an idea of the things that are on the current todo list, check out the file "TODO.md".
 As always, helpful comments and ideas are always welcome.
 Feel free to do some testing on your own if you're up to it.